AlbertoCuadra/combustion_toolbox/README.md

 * Export results in a spreadsheet
 * Export results as a .mat format
 * `Display predefined plots` (e.g., molar fraction vs. equilence ratio)

-This project is also part of the PhD of [Alberto Cuadra-Lara](https://www.acuadralara.com/).

 ## Start here!